Thomas-Mewily/hexga/hexga/hexga_encoding/README.md

 **hexga_encoding** provides a unified framework for loading, saving, and encoding data across multiple formats and media types.
 It includes support for [Data URLs (RFC 2397)](https://datatracker.ietf.org/doc/html/rfc2397), binary URLs, MIME-based media typing, and optional Serde integration.

+Also export common Serde serializers and deserializers in a unified way (json, ron, ...) in the `serde` flag is present.

 ### 🧩 Example

 ```rust